irfanhakim-as/linux-wiki/distros/Bazzite.md

 ## Wayland

-This details specific configurations and fixes for systems running on Wayland.
+This details specific configurations, fixes, and tips for systems running on Wayland.

 ### References